 Take Off to the Monarch Butterfly Sanctuary Monterey

-Between November and March every year, millions of winged insects descent on Monterey and the Central Californian coast.
+Millions of winged insects descend on Monterey and the Central California coast every year between November and March.
 As creepy as that sounds, it's a beautiful display worth checking out.
-You see, these winged insects are the beautiful and universally-loved Monarch Butterflies.
+You see, these winged insects are the beautiful and universally loved Monarch Butterflies.

 The West Coast Monarchs come from their summer accommodations in Canada to spots all along the Pacific Coast.
 On the eastern seaboard, Monarch populations commute between Canada and the mountains of Mexico.
 Some migrate more than 2,000 miles!